ankurloriya/create-kubernetes-cluster-using-vagrant/README.md

-# Kubernetes Cluster on Virtual Box
+# Kubernetes Cluster on Virtual Box using Vagrant

 This script help to create Kubernetes cluster on Virtual Box with dynamic number of nodes.
 Scripts help you to execute your multi-nodes scenarios.
 You can test your load, find bottle neck of your application.